 In these investigations WE USE OUR DEATH AS OUR ADVISOR.
 We are going to die someday and we don’t know when.
 There is no time to waste.
 We want to discover what we are and what life is using us for.
 We want to realize our life is a wonderful gift and opportunity.

 This essay is not an in-depth investigation into these questions, nor is it meant to be.
 It is simply presenting them.
 You have to find your own answer to these questions.
 When you do your life will transform in ways that are not imaginable.
-Again, I highly recommend the support of a spiritual friend who has already explored these three questions.
+Again, I highly recommend the support of a spiritual friend who has already explored these three questions and has had some depth of awakening and insight into this mystery we call life.